Spray Paint in Any Color

 The spray can, while held upright, will have the paint at the bottom of the can where it can enter the bottom of the tube.
 The propellant and solvent, in liquid form, mix with the paint.
 To the extent there is room in the can, the propellant turns to gas and maintains the pressure.
 Once the nozzle is depressed and opens the valve, the paint is then pushed up the tube and out the nozzle.
 As the material leaves the can the pressure is reduced allowing more liquid propellant to change to gas, thus maintaining the pressure and pushing more paint out of the can.

 This explains why spray paint only works when held upright.
 If the paint isn’t at the bottom of the can where the tube is, then the paint doesn’t get pushed out.
-If you depress the tip while holding the spray paint can upside down, you’ll get a little paint since some is already in the tube, but once that is gone only gas will come out.
+If you depress the tip while holding the spray paint can upside down, you’ll get a little paint since some are already in the tube, but once that is gone only gas will come out.
 The liquid is at the other end of the can away from the tip.
 (Tip: Whenever you are done spray painting you should always spray the can upside down for a few seconds because it clears any paint out of the tube so it remains clear for the next time you want to use it.
-Otherwise that paint can dry in the tube and permanently clog the can.)
+Otherwise, that paint can dry in the tube and permanently clog the can.)

 Please contact us with questions about spray paint, touch up paint or any other questions you may have.